Nicolas Wentzensen, M.D., Ph.D., M.S.

-Other Studies of HPV-related cancers: I am a major collaborator on two new HREB efforts, the Nigerian Cervical Cancer Screening Study and the Anal Cancer Screening Study.
-In both studies, I am leading biomarker and colposcopy/anoscopy components.
-Based on my long experience with cellular and humoral immune responses against tumor-associated and viral antigens, I am evaluating novel serologic assays to detect HPV antibodies as markers of exposure and protection together with other HREB and IIB investigators in several DCEG-based studies (Costa Rica Natural History Cohort, Costa Rica Vaccine Trial, ASCUS-LSIL-Triage-Study).
-I am evaluating novel biomarkers for cervical precancers in different HREB studies and collaborate with researchers in IIB on HPV-related lung and head and neck cancers.
+Based on my long experience with cellular and humoral immune responses against tumor-associated and viral antigens, I am evaluating novel serologic assays to detect HPV antibodies as markers of exposure and protection together with other investigators in HREB and the Infections and Immunoepidemiology Branch (IIB) in several DCEG-based studies (Costa Rica Natural History Cohort, Costa Rica Vaccine Trial, ASCUS-LSIL-Triage-Study).

 The etiology of ovarian cancer is complex and poorly understood, in part because risk factor associations may differ by histological type, grade and other factors.
 My focus on ovarian cancers is to understand etiologic heterogeneity by studying risk factor associations and circulating biomarkers in histologic subtypes.
 I am particularly interested in the role of inflammation in ovarian carcinogenesis, since it could lead to new interventions to prevent or control inflammation.

 Together with extramural researchers, I have established the Ovarian Cancer Cohort Consortium (OC3) to allow well-powered studies of risk factors and biomarkers by histologic subtypes.
 I am conducting tissue based profiling studies in the Ovarian Cancer Case-Control Study in Poland to help improve the understanding of etiologic heterogeneity and to identify cells of origin of ovarian cancers based on molecular profiles of normal reproductive tissues.